Painting Tips: Choosing the Right Paint

 - Oil/Alkyd Paints

 Oil base paints were the first factory-made paints.
-The main difference between an oil/alkyd and a latex paint is the vehicle or carrier of the resin.
+Traditionally, resins derived from natural oils such as linseed oil were used, but modern oil resins called alkyds offer numerous advantages over natural resins.
+The main difference between an oil or alkyd and a latex paint is the vehicle or carrier of the resin.
 In a latex paint, water is the vehicle.
 In oil paint, a solvent, such as paint thinner or mineral spirits is used.

 Some advantages of oil/alkyd paints: